-The comedy describes the French society of those days in a humoristic and satirical way.
-Moliere uses it as a weapon against the critics who were his enemies.
-He was inspired by reality, everyday city life, and the common and average in people; their vices and flaws which are envy and viciousness.
+The comedy describes the French society of those days in a humorous and satirical way.
+Moliere uses humor as a weapon against the critics who are his enemies.
+He was inspired by reality, everyday city life, and the common and average in people; their vices and flaws - envy and viciousness.
 He was actually alluding to his jealous colleagues and critics.

-The comedy has a very dynamic rhythm, the scenes are shorter and change faster, the monologues aren’t too long and, despite the many characters, there is only one which stands out.
+The comedy has a very dynamic rhythm, the scenes are shorter and change faster, the monologues aren't too long and, despite the many characters, there is the only one that stands out.

-The work doesn’t belong to the high style of writing nor a high expression.
-It is filled with everyday expressions which is also a source of laughter.
-The style is simple so the work is easy for reading and understanding.
+The work doesn't belong to the high style of writing nor a high expression.
+It is filled with everyday expressions which are also a source of laughter.
+The style is simplistic so the work is easy to read and understand.

-The plot is settled in the most luxurious French castle Versailles.
-There are many intrigues, gossips, schemes and other events.
+The plot is set in the most luxurious French castle Versailles.
+There are many intrigues, gossip, schemes, and other events.

 The work is a comedy inside a comedy, or better yet a play inside a play.
-Everything revolves around Moliere and his acting group who are rehearsing to perform for the king in the last minute.
-The main subject and the main character is Moliere with the critics around him.
-He criticized his critics inside the play as well as the actors and other writers.
+Everything revolves around Moliere and his acting group who are rehearsing to perform for the king at the last minute.
+The main subject and the main character is Moliere with critics all around him.
+He criticized his critics inside the play as well as the actors and writers.
 They get their revenge by writing a play criticizing him.

-The time was passing by and the actors got more nervous because they didn’t know the lines and they knew their parts in the last minute.
-Moliere refuses to postpone the play because he thought it wasn’t adequate to confront or contradict the king.
+Time was passing by and the actors got more nervous because they didn't know the lines and they knew their parts at the last minute.
+Moliere refused to postpone the play because he thought it wasn't adequate to confront or contradict the king.

-This comedy, as all the others, had a happy ending.
-The king found out about the actors being unprepared and he gave them more time to prepare the play.
+This comedy, like all the others, had a happy ending.
+The king found out about the actors being unprepared and he gave them more time to prepare for the play.
 He was satisfied with any play they put up for him.

-Through the whole comedy Moliere states his opinion about the critics.
-He didn’t describe them literary in his characters and made fun of them.
+Throughout the whole comedy, Moliere states his opinion about the critics.
+He didn't describe them literally in his characters and made fun of them.
 He decided to take the high road and make a great play.
-He didn’t want to waste his time revenging because it was exactly what everyone expected.
+He didn't want to waste his time on revenge because it would be exactly what everyone would expect of him.

 Genre: comedy